eggheadio-projects/gatsby-theme-authoring-notes/03-create-a-data-directory-in-gatsby-using-the-on-pre-bootstrap-lifecycle.md

 4. Query for events and create pages

 ## Making sure the data directory exists
-If you fire up your theme, and the “data” directory doesn’t exist, gatsby-source-filesystem will throw an error.
+**gatsby-source-filesystem will throw an error** if you fire up your theme and the “data” directory doesn’t exist.
 To guard against this, you’ll use the onPreBootstrap API hook to check if the data directory exists, and, if not, create it:

 Within gatsby-node.js: